BestTimesToVisit.com Logo

 safety

 Japan is incredibly safe, but it's still wise to be aware.
-Keep a copy of your passport information separate from your actual passport, and know the emergency number (110 for police, 119 for fire and ambulance).
-You'll find English-speaking assistance is often available.
+Keep a copy of your passport details separate from your actual passport, and know the emergency number (110 for police, 119 for fire/ambulance).
+You'll find that most people are very helpful if you do get lost or need assistance.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.